spec-journalism/linguistics-major/README.md

 A visual history of the linguistics major.
+This story was built with [Spectate](https://github.com/spec-journalism/spectate).

 ## Prerequisites